Executive Vice President

 “We must never forget the lessons learned from our past and from the struggles of our sisters and brothers in the labor movement who came before us,” she says.
 “We must keep these lessons firmly in mind and apply what we’ve learned to current events. “

-A fierce legislative voice and activist for NATCA, Gilbert has led the union through many legislative battles, including the fight to fix Title 49, securing an FAA Reauthorization Bill, pay re-classification, union official time, and more.
+A fierce legislative voice and activist for NATCA, Gilbert has led the union through many legislative battles, including the fight to fix Title 49, securing an FAA Reauthorization Bill, pay re-classification, preserving union official time, streamline hiring rules, and more.
 She’s testified in front of the House Transportation and Infrastructure Subcommittee on Aviation about the need to improve aging FAA facilities and working conditions, improvements to the federal contract tower program, and air traffic modernization and staffing reductions.
 She’s also represented NATCA in front of the House Appropriations Transportation Subcommittee, testifying about aviation safety.

 “Seeing the FAA bill signed into law, with our Title 49 fix intact, represents one of the great highlights of my NATCA career,” said Gilbert.
 “Every day of that battle strengthened my deep commitment to our union and steeled my resolve to ensure our members are well represented, and that our union continues to succeed and grow.”